pacificclimate/pdp/docs/deployment.md

 #### What

-The files in this directory allow you to locally build and run a test deployment of the PDP equivalent to the production deployment.
+The files in `docker/dev-local` allow you to locally build and run a test deployment of the PDP equivalent to the production deployment.

 #### Why